Skip to main content

 The subject consists of the following activities:

-• Delivery in the classroom of the different works (clinical cases and reflection) following the instructions specified in the classroom of the subject.
+• Delivery of the different assignments (clinical cases and reflection) in the classroom following the instructions specified in the subject classroom.

-During the internship period, students will be assigned a professor/tutor from the university and a professional from the service, who will act as a tutor in the center.
-The UVic teacher/tutor will be in contact with the student and the tutor/tutor of the service performing:
+During the internship period, students are assigned a UVic tutor and a service professional who acts as a tutor at the center.
+The UVic tutor is in contact with the student and the service tutor to:

-• A face-to-face or online tutoring around the third week of the stay at the centre, with the student and the centre's tutor.
-If necessary, further tutoring will take place before or after this third week, with the student, with the tutor or with both.
+• One in-person or online tutoring session around the third week of the stay at the center, with the student and the center's tutor.
+If necessary, more tutoring sessions can be held before or after this third week, with the student, the tutor, or both.

-• A follow-up via e-mail throughout the practical stay, maintaining contact with the student and the center tutor (resolve doubts, incidents, advice on work, etc.)
+• Continuous monitoring via email throughout the stay, in which contact is maintained with the student and the center's tutor to resolve doubts and incidents, provide advice on the work, etc.

-Tutoring with the student must allow the follow-up and renewal, if necessary, of the work plan and the contact with the professional/tutor must favor the evaluation of the integration and learning process of the 'student in the service.
+Tutoring with the student must allow for monitoring and revision, if necessary, of the work plan, and contact with the professional or tutor at the center must promote the evaluation of the student's integration and learning process in the service.

 Bibliography